 - Trio Hamburg – 30 pool & 9 snooker tables over 2 floors, plus cocktails and a 250 m² roof terrace

-32. Promote species conservation in Hamburg’s animal and wildlife parks
+32. Hamburg’s animal and wildlife parks

 These zoos and open-air enclosures are an exciting Hamburg activity, especially for families with children.